 Some of my best friends in the world are Americans.
 When I share my thoughts I do it VERY frankly.
 The cultural issue is that if an American complains about something they presumably hate it, and I have to hear a lot how something I'm just being honest about, but may actually love, is something I “hate” from others, but I'm just sharing my thoughts.
 Since my style is terribly blunt, you can indeed get the wrong impression that I “hate” Americans from this if you treat it as an American style complaint letter.

 The honesty issue is such a cultural difference.
 My German friends tell me without hesitation if I smell like I could do with a shower after dancing for a few hours, when I went back to Europe recently several people told me immediately that I looked like I was putting on weight, to remind me to take better care of myself, they tell me if I'm being too loud, tell me when something I've created is crap or that I have terrible taste in music etc. – they don't hold back.
-From an American perspective they are being assholes, but in fact they are showing how much they love me.
-It’s constructive criticism.
+From an American perspective they are being assholes, but in fact, they are showing how much they care for my well-being.
+It's constructive criticism.
 This post is actually because I care about Americans enough to be straight with them 😉

 I hope despite the frankness that you'll continue to welcome me here, and if you meet me that you won't remember me as “the guy who hates America”!
 Of course, there are many many other reasons I love America, but as you can see this post is long enough as it is!
 I can do much better by having some of you retrospectively look at your culture from a foreign perspective than I can by inflating your egos 😉